UAlbertaALTLab/recording-validation-interface/README.md

 this point, you can run `./manage.py importokimasis <path-to-recordings>`.
 The recordings are all mounted in the image, so your path will look something like `/app/data/okimasis-recordings/<folder name>`.

+From time to time, you'll see that recordings with circumflexes are not correctly matched with entries in itwêwina.
+This is likely because the characters with circumflexes are secrectly a combined character: `ˆ+<vowel>`.
+The only current way I know to fix this is to go into the speech-db as someone with permission to edit entries and replace all the two-character characters with a single character.
+There's no way of knowing which characters are secretly two characters, so you simply have to do this for all new entries.

 ### Auto-validating entries

 Some entries have very close spellings that can be auto-validated.
 This only needs to be done once after the initial